 5. Tacx Neo Smart Direct Driver Trainer

 Lack of noise is what sets this bike trainer apart from the rest.
 Whether you live in an apartment building or just want a trainer that won’t produce much noise, this one is worth a close look.
 There aren’t any physical transmissions, which in turn means no noisy parts or components.
 Although it’s designed to be connected to a smartphone, tablet, or similar device, this trainer works equally well as a fluid trainer.
 Resistance increases along with your speed, leaving you in full control over your workout.
 Unique road surface simulation allows you to feel as though you’re riding outdoors on various surfaces, including gravel and cobblestone.
+A cassette is included.

 - Quiet operation

 - Designed to provide true road-like feel

 - A bit heavy